-This report details the second of three seasons of field work conducted by the Wildlife Conservation Society to examine the potential impacts of ski area development on breeding habitat for Bicknell's thrush and other montane forest species on Whiteface Mtn. in the Adirondacks of New York State.
+This report details the third season of field work conducted by the Wildlife Conservation Society to examine the potential impacts of ski area development on breeding habitat for Bicknell's thrush and other montane forest species on Whiteface Mtn. in the Adirondacks of New York State.